infochimps-labs/ironfan-pantry/cookbooks/minidash/README.md

 # minidash chef cookbook

-Creates and serves a lightweight pluggable dashboard for a machine
+Creates and serves a lightweight pluggable dashboard for a machine.
+Requires only the busybox httpd that is typically pre-installed with your OS.

 * Cookbook source:   [http://github.com/infochimps-cookbooks/minidash](http://github.com/infochimps-cookbooks/minidash)
 * Ironfan tools: [http://github.com/infochimps-labs/ironfan](http://github.com/infochimps-labs/ironfan)